eonarheim/eonarheim.github.io/docs/log.md

 <pre>logger.log(message: string, level?: Log)</pre>
 -------------

-Log a message to the logger, if now level is specified the message will be logged at the default level.
+Log a message to the logger.
+If no level is specified the message will be logged at the default level.

 <pre>logger.addAppender(appender : IAppender)</pre>
 ------------

-Add a specific appender to the logger, by default Excalibur comes with a "ConsoleAppender" and a "ScreenAppender".
+Add a specific appender to the logger.
+By default, Excalibur comes with a "ConsoleAppender" and a "ScreenAppender".
 The "ConsoleAppender" writes logs to the browser console and the "ScreenAppender" writes logs to the screen.